loda-lang/loda-programs/programs/README.md

 * [A215146](oeis/A215146.asm): a(n) = 21*n + 1.
 * [A215148](oeis/A215148.asm): a(n) = 23*n + 1.
 * [A215409](oeis/A215409.asm): The Goodstein sequence G_n(3).
+* [A215459](oeis/A215459.asm): Arises in quick gossiping without duplicate transmission.
 * [A215537](oeis/A215537.asm): Lowest k such that k is representable as both the sum of n and of n+1 nonzero squares.
 * [A215862](oeis/A215862.asm): Number of simple labeled graphs on n+2 nodes with exactly n connected components that are trees or cycles.
 * [A216209](oeis/A216209.asm): Triangle read by rows: T(n,k) = n+k with 0 <= k <= 2*n.